rkotcher/sqlalchemy-to-graphql/readme.md

+## Setup

+sqlalchemy-to-graphql is not ready for use in production.

+There is a Flask server in `/example` that can be used to show the parser in action.

 ## Overview

 sqlalchemy-to-graphql does one thing: It takes as input a dictionary of the form ```{ 'query': <SQLAlchemy Object> }``` and outputs a dictionary of the form ```{ 'query': <GraphQLField>}```.